DuyetBKU/calculus-1-matlab-lib/README.md

-# 📐 calculus 1-matlab-lib
+# 📐 calculus-1-matlab-lib

-**A MATLAB library for visualizing and solving Calculus I problems — with intuition, interactivity, and inspiration.**
+**A MATLAB library for visualizing and solving Calculus 1 problems — with intuition, interactivity, and inspiration.**

 ---